AdaCore/learn/courses/advanced-ada/chapters/design_patterns.rst

 applicable here) is to save memory, which would be important in cases where there are thousands of instances of the class.

-Of course, the approach proposed in this section is not the only way to solve the basic problem, but it serves as a nice example of one of the new Ada 2012 features.

 .. admonition:: In other languages

     C++, like Ada, does not provide a way to override a static class